 The highest spot in Thailand.
 This is one of the only spots in Thailand that locals can (occasionally) experience snow and colder temperatures.

-This shrine was for the king the mountain was named after
+This shrine was built for the king the mountain was named after.

-Our trip’s second stop was a nature walk/hike through the mountains
+The second stop on our tour was a nature walk/hike through the mountains.

 We had a guided tour, where our guide pointed out local vegetation, described local traditions, and provided a little history of the area.